Ratios are everywhere.

 Limit Mortgage to 2.5X Your Income – Mortgage Ratio

 Why does this ratio work?
-If you follow this ratio and assuming an interest rate around 4%, your monthly mortgage payment works out to be ~28% of your take home page.
-Assuming a $120,000 annual salary, your monthly take home page is about $6,500.
+If you follow this ratio and assuming an interest rate of around 4%, your monthly mortgage payment works out to be ~28% of your take-home page.
+Assuming a $120,000 annual salary, your monthly take-home page is about $6,500.
 A 4% 30-year mortgage is around $1,800 assuming a 1.25% property tax.

 120 Minus Your Age – Investing Ratio